-The double constrictor is a slightly stronger knot with an extra riding turn.
+The double constrictor is one of the stronger knots having an extra riding turn.
 This is particularly useful for tying the knot in a slippery line like baling twine, because it adds friction.
 On the other hand, it can be more difficult to tighten properly.

 Check out the quick animation below, then you can go ahead and scroll down to the step by step photos:

 It begins like a standard constrictor knot, so the first few steps are the same: